timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/components.md

 ## Streaming

-Streaming generative user interfaces is baked into the core of hashbrown. hashbrown ships with an LLM-optimized schema language called Skillet.
+Streaming generative user interfaces is baked into the core of Hashbrown.
+Hashbrown ships with an LLM-optimized schema language called Skillet.

 Skillet supports streaming for: